Contacting the department

-If you have any questions or concerns about your child, please don’t hesitate getting in contact by leaving a message with Reception or by emailing our enquiry address.
+If you have any questions or concerns about your child, please don’t hesitate to contact a member of the Humanities department by leaving a message with Reception or by emailing our enquiry address.

 We aim to respond to phone calls and emails as quickly as possible, and certainly within 48 hours.
 Please bear in mind that members of staff may have a day of teaching and may not be able to respond to non-urgent matters until the end of the Academy day or the following Academy day.